-The Certificate III in Non-Emergency Patient Transport is a popular entry-level qualification needed to work in the health care industry driving patients to and from medical facilities.
+The HLT31120 – Certificate III in Non-Emergency Patient Transport is a popular qualification required to work in the health care industry, where your role is driving patients to and from medical facilities and their place of residence

 This is the appeal of the rapidly-expanding patient transport sector.
 Every day is different from the next.
-You get to meet new and interesting people, travel to and from different locations; and enjoy a varied working day to keep you interested, stimulated and challenged.
+You get to meet new and interesting people, have amazing conversations, travel to and from different locations; and enjoy a varied working day to keep you interested, stimulated and motivated.

 To get as much experience under your belt as possible, we recommend doing voluntary work to build your confidence.
 This is the perfect way to meet companies and organisations who provide patient transport services.